 Gently paint the square crust design with a thin coating of egg wash.

-Place pie into the fridge for crust to firm.
+Place pie into the fridge for crust to firm for 15-20 minutes.

 Preheat oven to 350 F (190 C), place pie on a thin cookie sheet and bake on middle rack of oven for 45-50 minutes until crust is golden brown and a thin baked chocolate layer has formed across the top.